bbauska/meta-react-basics/README.md

 mount.

-The **href** attribute loads some CSS styles, probably with some CSS classes, and then, inside the function component\'s declarations, you can access those CSS classes using the **className** attribute.
+The **href** attribute loads some CSS styles, probably with some CSS classes, and then, inside the function component&apos;s declarations, you can access those CSS classes using the **className** attribute.

 ```